What are Liabilities?

 Types of Liabilities on Balance Sheet

 On the balance sheet, the liabilities section can be split into two components:

 - Current Liabilities — Coming due within one year (e.g. accounts payable (A/P), accrued expenses, and short-term debt like a revolving credit facility, or “revolver”).

 - Non-Current Liabilities — Coming due beyond one year (e.g. long-term debt, deferred revenue, and deferred income taxes).

-The ordering of the liabilities is based on how close the payment date is, so a liability with a near-term maturity date is going to be listed higher up in the section (and vice versa).
+The ordering system is based on how close the payment date is, so a liability with a near-term maturity date is going to be listed higher up in the section (and vice versa).

 Listed in the table below are examples of current liabilities on the balance sheet.

 |Accounts Payable (A/P)||

 In contrast, the table below lists examples of non-current liabilities on the balance sheet.